tjgore/tj-portfolio/content/articles/installing-tailwindcss-with-postcss-nextjs-blog.md

 haveImage: false
 color: "bg-orange-gradient"
 keywords: ["How to install tailwindcss with postcss to a nextjs project"]
-categories: ["Nextjs", "Series"]
+categories: ["Nextjs"]
-seriesId: 0
-activeUrl: installing-tailwind-css-nextjs-blog
 draft: false
 ---

-To start adding styling to our project, we will install the awesome and easy to use tailwind css framework.
+To start adding styling to a project, we will install the awesome and easy to use tailwind css framework.

+## Install Tailwind
 First install tailwind with:

 ```bash